Algal bloom: Freshwater algal blooms

 Cyanobacteria activity turns Coatepeque Caldera lake into a turquoise color.

 Freshwater algal blooms are the result of an excess of nutrients, particularly some phosphates.
 Excess nutrients may originate from fertilizers that are applied to land for agricultural or recreational purposes and may also originate from household cleaning products containing phosphorus.

 The reduction of phosphorus inputs is required to mitigate blooms that contain cyanobacteria.
 In lakes that are stratified in the summer, autumn turnover can release substantial quantities of bio-available phosphorus potentially triggering algal blooms as soon as sufficient photosynthetic light is available.
 Excess nutrients can enter watersheds through water runoff.
 Excess carbon and nitrogen have also been suspected as causes.
 Presence of residual sodium carbonate acts as catalyst for the algae to bloom by providing dissolved carbon dioxide for enhanced photosynthesis in the presence of nutrients.

-When phosphates are introduced into water systems, higher concentrations cause increased growth of algae and plants.
+When phosphates are introduced into water systems, higher concentrations can cause increased growth of algae and plants.
 Algae tend to grow very quickly under high nutrient availability, but each alga is short-lived, and the result is a high concentration of dead organic matter which starts to decompose.
 Natural decomposers present in the water begin decomposing the dead algae, consuming dissolved oxygen present in the water during the process.
 This can result in a sharp decrease in available dissolved oxygen for other aquatic life.
 Without sufficient dissolved oxygen in the water, animals and plants may die off in large numbers.
 This may also be known as a dead zone.

 Blooms may be observed in freshwater aquariums when fish are overfed and excess nutrients are not absorbed by plants.
 These are generally harmful for fish, and the situation can be corrected by changing the water in the tank and then reducing the amount of food given.